rpdecks/rkp/content/english/blog/structuring-requests.md

 When the response matters to me, I think about the details.
 Why?

 When this person opens my email and while I have their attention I need to make sure I have everything needed so this person can respond accurately the first time.
 How many times have you gotten an email that says something like, "when you get a chance can you tell me what you think about [insert not attached or linked to email thing here]."
 If we want someone to do something for us, we need to make sure they have everything they need to get the job done.
 It's better to assume we'll only get one shot at this and our audience must have everything they need to help us on their first pass.
 If one must take additional steps, email us back for something, or work hard to find something then let's assume we failed.
 Again, when it matters to us, we do these things before we click send.
-Remember, we are inconveniencing this person and we want to make this as easy and painless as possible to help us..
+Remember, we are inconveniencing this person and we want to make this as easy and painless as possible to help us...

 **Examples:**